-SEISMIC RESISTANT SUSPENSION METHODS
+SEISMIC RESTAIANT SUSPENSION METHODS

 For standard seismic restraint such as earthquake prone areas, install seismic restraint chain or cable as shown below.
 If high winds can be encountered in the building, such as found in airplane hangars where opposing doors are simultaneously open, or system is installed near or below the door opening, additional support of the radiant tube and reflector network will be required.
-See the "Seismic Suspension For High Wind or Outdoor Applications" below for details of installation of seismic restraint and anti-sway retention chains (wire rope).
-In both standard seismic and high wind applications the restraints shown shall be installed on reflector hangers at intervals of eight to ten feet (8' - 10').
-In high wind applications, at least one vertical threaded rod shall be placed at each burner and every elbow and/or tee connection.
-Additional placement should be installed in straight radiant tube runs every thirty feet (30').
-Under high wind applications, the threaded rod is used to prevent the system from lifting during open door windy conditions.
+See the "Seismic Suspension For High Wind or Outdoor Applications" below for details of installation of seismic restraint and anti sway retention chains (wire rope).
+In both standard seismic and high wind applications the restraints shown shall be installed on reflector hangers at intervals of 10 - 20 ft.
+(3 - 6 m).
+In high wind applications, at least one vertical threaded rod shall be placed at every elbow and/or tee connection.
+Under high wind applications, the threaded rod is used to prevent the system from lifting during open door, windy conditions.
 The chain or wire rope will keep the system from swaying from side to side.

 When connecting chains or threaded rod to "Z" purlin use beam clamp or drill a hole through "Z" purlin and secure with two 3/8" nuts and a lock washer.
-If the system is a straight system (no elbows or tee's), apply an anti-sway chain or wire rope which is parallel to the radiant tube at approximately the middle of the run.
+If the system is a straight system (no elbows or tee's), apply an anti sway chain or wire rope which is parallel to the radiant tube at approximately the middle of the run.